How to Become an Interventional Radiology Nurse

 What Is Interventional Radiology Nursing?

-An interventional radiology nurse specializes in assisting other members of the healthcare team — including medical doctors and nurse practitioners — in performing highly advanced procedures.
+An interventional radiology nurse specializes in assisting other members of the healthcare team — including medical doctors, nurse practitioners — in performing highly advanced procedures.
 These procedures involve making small cuts and using complex surgical tools, such as laparoscopic or robotic surgical devices.
 The procedures these nurses assist with include:

 - Ablation: Using heat or cold to destroy abnormal tissues, such as tumors or dysfunctional nerves.